pyenv-win/pyenv-win/README.md

    - **Answer:** Yes, we support python3 from version 3.0.
 We support it from 3.0 until python.org officially removes it.

 - **Question:** I am getting the issue `batch file cannot be found.` while installing python, what should I do?
    - **Answer:** You can ignore it.
-It's calling `pyenv rehash` command before creating the bat file in few devices.
+It's just calling `pyenv rehash` command before creating the bat file on some devices.

-- **Question:** System is stuck while uninstalling the python version, what to do?
+- **Question:** System is stuck while uninstalling a python version
-   - **Answer:** Navigate to the location you installed pyenv, opening its 'versions' folder (usually `%USERPROFILE%\.pyenv\pyenv-win\versions`), and delete the folder of the version you want removed.
+   - **Answer:** Navigate to the location where you installed pyenv, open its 'versions' folder (usually `%USERPROFILE%\.pyenv\pyenv-win\versions`), and delete the folder of the version you want removed.

 - **Question:** I installed pyenv-win using pip.
 How can I uninstall it?
-   - **Answer:** Follow the pip instructions in [How to get updates](#how-to-get-updates) and then run `pip uninstall pyenv-win`
+   - **Answer:** Follow the pip instructions in [How to update pyenv](#how-to-update-pyenv) and then run `pip uninstall pyenv-win`

-- **Question:** pyenv-win not recognised, but I have set the ENV PATH?
+- **Question:** pyenv-win is not recognised, but I have set the ENV PATH?
-   - **Answer:** According to Windows when adding the path under the User or System variables, for the User variable you need to logout and login again to reflect the changes.
-For System variable it's not required.
+   - **Answer:** According to Windows, when adding a path under the User variable you need to logout and login again, in order to reflect any change.
+For the System variable it's not required.

 ## Change Log

 ### New in 2.64.3
 - Version naming conventions have now changed from using 64-bit suffixes when specifying a version to (un)install.
 Now all you need to use is the version number to install your platform's specifc bit version.
-   - **\*WARNING\*: This change is backwards incompatible with v1.2.5 or less so please install [32bit-train](#32bit-train-support) which is backward compatible or uninstall all versions of python prior to upgrading pyenv to this version.**
+   - **\*WARNING\*: This change is backwards incompatible with v1.2.5 or less; if upgrading from that version, install [32bit-train](#32bit-train-support) which is backward compatible, or uninstall all versions of python prior to upgrading pyenv.**
    - Ex. `pyenv install 2.7.17` will install as 64-bit on x64 and 32-bit on x86.
 (64-bit can still use `2.7.17-win32` to install the 32-bit version)
    - `pyenv global/local/shell` also now recognize your platform and select the appropirate bit version.
 (64-bit users will need to specify `[version]-win32` to use the 32-bit versions now)
 - Added support for true unobtrusive, local installs.
-  - **\*WARNING\*: This change is backwards incompatible with v1.2.5 or less so please install [32bit-train](#32bit-train-support) which is backward compatible or uninstall all versions of python prior to upgrading pyenv to this version.**
+  - **\*WARNING\*: This change is backwards incompatible with v1.2.5 or less; if upgrading from that version, install [32bit-train](#32bit-train-support) which is backward compatible, or uninstall all versions of python prior to upgrading pyenv.**
   - No install/uninstall records are written to the registry or Start Menu anymore (no "Programs and Features" records).
   - When installing a patch version of python (ex.
 3.6.1) installing another patch version (ex.
 3.6.2) won't reuse the same folder and overwrite the previously installed minor version.
 They're now kept separate.
   - Uninstalls are now a simple folder deletion.
 (Can be done manually by the user safely now or `pyenv uninstall`)